Bicycle insurance

 How much is bicycle insurance?

-The cost of your bicycle insurance premium can depend on a few factors, such as your bike’s value, the type of bike it is and even your own circumstances.
+The cost of your bicycle insurance premium can depend on a few factors, including:

 Your home insurance can be tailored to suit your needs, as can specialist bicycle insurance.
-It’s important to compare home and bicycle insurance quotes to ensure you get the right cover for your needs.
+It’s important to compare home and bicycle insurance quotes to make sure you get the right cover for your needs.

 Frequently asked questions

-If I make a claim on my bicycle insurance will my bike be replaced?
+Will my bike be replaced if I make a claim on my bicycle insurance?

-The decision to replace or pay the claim out in cash will vary among insurance providers, so it’s important to check your policy's terms and conditions.
+The decision to replace or pay the claim out in cash varies between insurance providers.
+You’ll need to check your policy’s terms and conditions.

-If it’s possible for the bicycle to be repaired, most insurance providers will make the necessary arrangements.
+If it’s possible for the bicycle to be repaired, some insurance providers will make the necessary arrangements.

 Do I need special insurance for an electric bike (e-bike)?